Castria-Avalon/Numerical-Analysis/Programming/Ch2/README.md

 **Note**:

 Do not delete any CSV files arbitrarily, as it will affect the generation of images.
 After running `make figure_clean`, all CSV files will be automatically deleted after the images are generated.
 Please run `make run` to regenerate the CSV files.
-If file deletion is unnecessary, please run `make figure`.
+If file deletion is not required, please run `make figure`.